 Oxidation of the oceans

 Taboo with some exemptions made.
-Sometimes it is mentioned, but do not reflect the whole tragedy of the situation.
+Sometimes it is mentioned but does not reflect the whole tragedy of the situation.
 We are still alive with you only because the bulk of carbon dioxide released by cars, aircraft, and ships is absorbed by the oceans.
 Without the oceans absorbing dioxide, we would have suffocated long ago.
 Oceans are is slowly dying.
-Compared with 1980 we have 80% less large fish on the world market.
-By the middle of this century, the life in the ocean will cease.
+Compared with 1980 we have 80% less large fish in the world market.
+By the middle of this century, life in the ocean will cease.
 For example, 1 cruise ship throws out as many air pollutants per year as 1 million cars.
 The cruise companies keep silent about the huge harm their ships cause.
 The mass media won’t report about the inhabitants of small islands forced to emigrate because their ecosystem is destroyed, the fish is gone, coral reefs perished.

 This is an absolute taboo, in the New York Times, you will never read an article stating that most of the goods and food that you buy in stores are manufactured using slave labor.
 Have you bought a bunch of bananas?
 And do you know that the people who collected them live in inhuman conditions, huddle in huts, without any amenities and get pennies?
 Do you have an iPhone?
-The box of iPhone won’t contain a reminder:”Thank you for buying iPhone.
+The box of iPhone won’t contain a reminder: “Thank you for buying iPhone.
 The people who assembled it you live in a barracks of the factories-reservations in China.
 Just look around.
 Most of the things that you use are created by slaves in the most direct sense of the word.

 Mass Media enthusiastically write about electric vehicles, alternative sources of electricity, wind generators, solar panels.
 But it won’t talk about deadly corollary damage in the production of neodymium magnets for wind generators dangerous for ecology.
 Nobody tells You that the production of a single solar panel requires more energy than it will generate during its lifetime.
-Manufacture of alternative sources of “green” energy leads to massive pollution of the environment.
+The manufacture of alternative sources of “green” energy leads to massive pollution of the environment.
 The companies producing the lithium batteries companies are responsible for children living near mines in Peru and Bolivia.
 When you buy your first electric car, think about these children.